dilshankarunarathne/spring-boot-notes/README.md

 ## Spring Framework

+Spring framework is built and designed to provide comprehensive support when developing applications for the JVM.
+Including abstractions for some of the most powerful and common enterprice integrations, specifically around common infastructure.

 * Framework for providing comprehensive infastructural support for developing Java Applications.

 * Object-Oriented Programming best practices built in